danapsta/Deploy/README.md

+Script to Automatically Baseline a Windows PC and Install basic applications.

 # deployment
 Automatic PC Deployment Script for use when baselining new client PC.
 The goal of this script is to automate the entire baseline process.